xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 To start the tunnel again, you start the run command in the tunnel client.

-After starting the run command line, the tunnel client connects you to the TestCloud Tunnel server.
+After starting the run command, the tunnel client connects you to the TestCloud Tunnel server.

 ## Utilize TestCloud Tunnel